stefphd/SBBMicro/README.md

 * arduino-builder (>=1.6.1), also provided with Arduino IDE
 * teeny_loader_cli (>=2.2, Linux only), also provided with teensyduino.
 For Windows x64 pre-compiled binaries in XX are used
+* MATLAB/Simulink with Embedeed Coder Toolbox (>=2021a), for control algorithm code generation only

 No other dependecies are necessary: all used libraries are already included in `/lib`.